Neyvil/Data-Structure-with-c/README.md

 # Data-Structure-with-c
-I am presenting the DS concept that i learned.
+I am presenting the DS concept that i learned with 'C' programming language